ChristianMLand/terminal-archive/README.md

 # Terminal Archiver Website

 This website scrapes several shipping terminal websites and stores the data to be later fetched in a MySQL database.

+TODO images for usage and better description of project